-Most academic staff work part-time and we have a dedicated team of Student Support Officers who are available week days during office hours to deal with urgent queries or signpost students to academic staff.
-Students may also approach academic staff who are not their Personal Tutors for information and advice.
+Most academic staff work part-time, and we have a dedicated team of student support officers who are available week days during office hours to deal with urgent queries or signpost students to academic staff.
+Students may also approach academic staff who are not their personal tutors for information and advice.

-During the past few academic years we have identified means of reducing the amount of material being delivered and have developed greater signposting to necessary pre-reading or pre-watching.
-This has included recordings of bird calls and photo identification material of freshwater invertebrates, ecosystem lectures to familiarise students with an introduction to ecosystem services before the relevant modules.
+During the academic year 2021-22 we have identified means of reducing the amount of material being delivered and have developed greater signposting to necessary pre-reading or pre-watching.
+We have adapted the Theoretical Approaches to Transformational Behaviour Change module to support students in understanding the theories to a greater extent.

-There is a GSE Facebook group and the GSE Marketing Team are looking at ways to more greatly integrate our alumni into the work of CAT.
+There is a GSE facebook group and the GSE Marketing Team are looking at ways to more greatly integrate our alumni into the work of CAT.